Vincelee78/TGC14-Project-1/README.md

 2. UX/UI
 3. Technologies used
 4. Use cases/ Future features to implement
-5. Known Bugs
+5. Testing
-6. Deployment
+6. Known Bugs
 7. Credits and Acknoledgement

 ### 1.Project Complexity Matrix